gbif/data-blog/content/post/2022-01-04-make-big-queries-using-GBIF-parquet-snapshots.md

 ---
-title: Using apache-arrow and parquet with GBIF mediated occurrences
+title: Using Apache-Arrow and parquet with GBIF-mediated occurrences
 author: John Waller and Carl Boettiger
 date: '2022-02-18'
 slug: apache-arrow-and-parquet